mdsalman991/JPMorgan-Virtual-Internship/README.md

 # JPMorgan-Virtual-Internship
-Assist with some development of an alternative way to visualize and analyze share price data.
-This repository contains the submitted patch files of the various tasks assigned by JPMorgan Chase &amp; Co.
+This repository contains the submitted patch files and Screenshots of the various tasks assigned by JPMorgan Chase &amp; Co.
 Software Engineering Virtual Internship.

 ## Website Link: